 - Your brain (this would never work for me, I can’t keep things straight!)

-When I first began world-building for my current fantasy series, my husband (who is a HUGE nerd; check out his TTRPG GMing business) and I worked on the world together.
-We have complementary strengths--he is much more enthralled by the big picture and I am more focused on the nuts and bolts of things--so it makes a lot of sense to do it together.
+When I first began world-building for my current fantasy series, Andrew and I worked on the world together.
+We have complementary strengths—he is much more enthralled by the big picture and I am more focused on the nuts and bolts of things—so it makes a lot of sense to do it together.
 Plus, we love being nerdy together so world-building together is an easy (and free!) date night.